OWASP/ASVS/5.0/en/0x99-Appendix-X_Recommendations.md

 * Security controls should be centralized, simple (economy of design), verifiably secure, and reusable.
 This should avoid duplicate, missing, or ineffective controls.
 * Ideally, A single and well-vetted access control mechanism should be used to access protected data and resources.
 All requests should pass through this single mechanism to avoid copy and paste or insecure alternative paths.
+* Attribute or feature-based access control is a recommended pattern whereby the code checks the user's authorization for a feature or data item rather than just their role.
+Permissions should still be allocated using roles.

 ## Software Security processes